 Persistent HIV RNA levels ≥200 copies/mL are often associated with evidence of viral evolution and accumulation of drug-resistance mutations.13 This association is particularly common when HIV RNA levels are >500 copies/mL.14 Therefore, persistent plasma HIV RNA levels ≥200 copies/mL should be considered virologic failure.

 Causes of Virologic Failure

-- suboptimal pharmacokinetics (variable absorption, metabolism, or, theoretically, penetration into reservoirs)
+Suboptimal pharmacokinetics (variable absorption, metabolism, or possibly penetration into reservoirs)

 Management of Patients with Virologic Failure